About Spark 101

-Kathy is an education industry veteran with more than 35 years of experience, most recently serving as Senior Vice President for Strategic Partnerships at Pearson Education.
-Kathy currently leads Girls Thinking Global, an international nonprofit focused on the needs of adolescent girls.
+Kathy is an education industry veteran with more than 35 years of experience, formerly serving as Senior Vice President for Strategic Partnerships at Pearson Education.
+Kathy also led Girls Thinking Global, an international nonprofit focused on the needs of adolescent girls.
 Her efforts bring deep relationships with education leaders and extensive knowledge of education technology trends.

 Tracey is the Program Manager for AT&T’s Technology Leadership Development Program (TLDP).
 TLDP seeks to develop high potential employees who have the leadership aspiration and technical competence to advance emerging technologies through a two-year rotational experience.
 With 16 years experience at AT&T, Tracey has expertise in strategic planning, new product development, marketing, and emerging technologies.

 Lee Peters was formerly the Chief Operations Officer at ASCD, a global non-profit member-driven professional learning organization dedicated to the education of the whole child and the teachers and leaders who guide them.
 For more than 20 years, he has bridged technology, education technology, and market development work to shape and execute innovative, data-defined, and differentiated local and global go-to-market strategies.
 Through this work, he has elevated the profile of organizations in new and existing markets.

 Ann is one of the nation’s leading experts on fundraising for science education.
 She has served as Senior Director of Development for the National Science Teachers Association and CEO of EarthEcho, an environmental education nonprofit.
 Ann specializes in identifying potential alignments between public and private foundations and education nonprofits.

 Academic Dean, University of Phoenix College of Education

 Pamela brings experience in teacher graduate and in-service programming requirements, as well as extensive knowledge of emerging needs and innovations in education.